Kuramys-Daulet/C/README.md

-# This is the education project
+# This is a repository for solving tasks in the book "Introduction to C++ Programming" of the third edition.